cryptax/spectre-armv7/README.md

 # Attempt of implementation of Spectre for ARMv7A

-This is an *attempt* to implement **Spectre** on ARMv7-based Android smartphones.
+This is an *attempt* to implement a Proof of Concept of **Spectre** on ARMv7-based Android smartphones, re-using lots of input from various prior research (see [source code header](./source.c)).

-ARM Cortex A53 is said **not to be vulnerable for Spectre**, I know, but still, I want to run a few tests.
-Okay?
+This Proof of Concept is derived from the one presented in [the paper](https://spectreattack.com/spectre.pdf).
+It isn't malicious (it reveals a password hidden in the same process).
+Use it responsibly.

 ## References